japila-books/spark-sql-internals/docs/spark-sql-JDBCOptions.md

 NOTE: `driver` takes precedence over the class name of the driver for the <<url, url>> option.

-After the JDBC driver class was registered, the driver class is used exclusively when `JdbcUtils` helper object is requested to <<spark-sql-JdbcUtils.adoc#createConnectionFactory, createConnectionFactory>>.
+After the JDBC driver class was registered, the driver class is used exclusively when `JdbcUtils` helper object is requested to <<spark-sql-JdbcUtils.md#createConnectionFactory, createConnectionFactory>>.

 ! `fetchsize`
 ! `0`